bruor/Apollo_m3u_to_strm/readme.md

 This does not scrape sports VOD content but it is easy enough to copy the movies section to create a sports one.
 I only wanted items in my library that have full metadata.

+I would recommend starting with Movies and 1 TV URL, get those added to your library and then add 1 URL per day to be processed.
+As of writing this, their VOD library contains 12,025 movies and 2154 TV series totaling 115,721 episodes.